 How I work

-As an accredited BACP counsellor with over 12 years of experience, I specialise in Humanistic Integrative Counselling.
-This approach honours the deep connection between mind, body, and spirit, and focuses on healing by exploring past, present, and future experiences.
+As an accredited British Assosciation of Counselling and Psycotherapy (BACP) counsellor with over 14 years of experience, I specialise in Humanistic Integrative Counselling—an approach that honours the deep connection between mind, body, and spirit.

-I believe that everyone has the potential to move beyond their fears and challenges.
-Through self-awareness, compassion, and a deeper understanding of ourselves, we can develop greater confidence and lead more fulfilling lives.
+I believe that everyone holds the potential to move beyond fear and difficulty.
+By cultivating self-awareness, compassion, and understanding, we can grow in confidence and create more meaningful, fulfilling lives.

-I am trained to listen deeply, reflect with care, and offer gentle motivation, helping you gain clarity on the challenges you face.
-My aim is to create an environment where you feel truly understood, accepted, and empowered to discover your authentic self.
+I am trained to listen deeply, reflect with care, and offer gentle, encouraging guidance.
+Together, we work to clarify the challenges you face and uncover pathways to change.
+My aim is to create an environment where you feel truly seen, understood, and empowered to reconnect with your authentic self.

-Many of my clients report feeling calmer and more confident after our sessions, with a clearer sense of direction in navigating life’s struggles.
-I also offer practical tools to manage anxiety, unhelpful thought patterns, and compulsive behaviours, supporting you in building a healthier and more balanced life.
+Clients often share that they leave our sessions feeling calmer, more confident, and more aligned with their direction in life.
+Alongside deep emotional work, I also offer practical tools to manage anxiety, unhelpful thought patterns, and compulsive behaviours—helping you build a more balanced and resilient life.

 Below are some of the issues that he often works with;

-As an accredited BACP counsellor with over 12 years of experience, I specialise in Humanistic Integrative Counselling.
-This approach honours the deep connection between mind, body, and spirit, and focuses on healing by exploring past, present, and future experiences.
+As an accredited British Assosciation of Counselling and Psycotherapy (BACP) counsellor with over 14 years of experience, I specialise in Humanistic Integrative Counselling—an approach that honours the deep connection between mind, body, and spirit.

-I believe that everyone has the potential to move beyond their fears and challenges.
-Through self-awareness, compassion, and a deeper understanding of ourselves, we can develop greater confidence and lead more fulfilling lives.
+I believe that everyone holds the potential to move beyond fear and difficulty.
+By cultivating self-awareness, compassion, and understanding, we can grow in confidence and create more meaningful, fulfilling lives.

-I am trained to listen deeply, reflect with care, and offer gentle motivation, helping you gain clarity on the challenges you face.
-My aim is to create an environment where you feel truly understood, accepted, and empowered to discover your authentic self.
+I am trained to listen deeply, reflect with care, and offer gentle, encouraging guidance.
+Together, we work to clarify the challenges you face and uncover pathways to change.
+My aim is to create an environment where you feel truly seen, understood, and empowered to reconnect with your authentic self.

-Many of my clients report feeling calmer and more confident after our sessions, with a clearer sense of direction in navigating life’s struggles.
-I also offer practical tools to manage anxiety, unhelpful thought patterns, and compulsive behaviours, supporting you in building a healthier and more balanced life.
+Clients often share that they leave our sessions feeling calmer, more confident, and more aligned with their direction in life.
+Alongside deep emotional work, I also offer practical tools to manage anxiety, unhelpful thought patterns, and compulsive behaviours—helping you build a more balanced and resilient life.

 Below are some of the issues that he often works with;